PeterDrennan/GettingData-CleaningData/README.md

 * This will download to your directory

-* Run the script named "run_analysis.R" in R or R Studio to inspect the code
+* Run the script named "Run_analysis2.R" in R or R Studio to inspect the code